How a Life Insurance Blood Test & Exam Affects Your Rates

 - Creatinine, hemoglobin and proteins (to identify kidney disease)

 - Urine acidity (can indicate kidney issues or diabetes)

-This is why it’s important to answer all questions from the insurer and testing company honestly, even if they make you uncomfortable, or you can be denied coverage.
-So, for example, if you take antidepressants or other medication, it’s better to disclose this early to the insurer, as they will find out.
-Insurers also have a 2 year window from the time you purchase coverage during which, if they find you’ve provided false or misleading information, they can cancel your policy.
+This is why it’s important to answer all questions from the insurer and testing company honestly, even if they make you uncomfortable.
+Otherwise, you can be denied coverage.
+So, for example, if you take antidepressants or other medications, it’s better to disclose this early to the insurer, as it will find out.
+Insurers also have a two-year window from the time you purchase coverage during which, if they find you’ve provided false or misleading information, they can cancel your policy.

 You’ll be declined for life insurance coverage if a blood or urine test indicates you use any illegal drugs, such as amphetamines or opiates.
 The only exception to this rule is marijuana, as each insurer evaluates marijuana consumption differently.
 If you use marijuana regularly, you should consult an independent insurance agent to determine which insurance companies to apply with.
 For example, MetLife offers preferred rates even if you smoke multiple times per week, while Primerica doesn’t accept any such habits for term life insurance applicants.

 The life insurance medical exam also screens for nicotine and cotinine in the urinalysis in order to determine your tobacco usage.
 The test isn’t binary and can indicate whether you’re a regular smoker or if you’ve quit recently.